SolaceProducts/pubsubplus-gke-quickstart/README.md

 Notes:

-* Providing `-i SOLACE_IMAGE_URL` is optional (see [Step 3](#step-3-load-the-message-broker-docker-image-to-your-docker-registry ) if using the latest Solace PubSub+ Standard edition message broker image from the Solace public Docker Hub registry
+* Providing `-i SOLACE_IMAGE_URL` is optional (see [Step 3](#step-3-optional-place-the-message-broker-in-google-container-registry-using-a-script ), if using the latest Solace PubSub+ Standard edition message broker image from the Solace public Docker Hub registry
 * Set the cloud provider option to `-c gcp` because you are deploying to Google Cloud Platform.

-Execute the configuration script, which will install the required version of the `helm` tool then customize the `solace` helm chart.
+Execute the configuration script, which will install the `helm` tool if it doesn't exist then customize the `solace` helm chart.
 It will be ready for creating a `production` HA message broker deployment, with up to 1000 connections, using a provisioned PersistentVolume (PV) storage.
 For other deployment configuration options refer to the [Solace Kubernetes Quickstart README](https://github.com/SolaceProducts/solace-kubernetes-quickstart/tree/master#other-message-broker-deployment-configurations ).

 ```
 cd ~/workspace/solace-kubernetes-quickstart/solace